 However, as the technology becomes more scalable, the next five years will see more consumer goods companies piloting 3D printing for end-use applications.
 This will help to identify the applications and products that can benefit most from the technology, and enable companies to being introducing it into their production workflows.

 From aerospace to consumer goods, industries are embracing digital transformation, with 3D printing being one of the key technologies driving this shift.

 3D printing helps companies make better products faster, optimise their operations and supply chains and explore new business models.

 However, adoption rates of the technology vary across industries.
 The rates are highest in industries that produce high-value parts in low volumes, such as aerospace and medical, or where faster product development and customisation are required, such as in the automotive and consumer goods industries.

 The largest value-generating opportunities offered by 3D printing include improved product functionality, higher production efficiency, greater customisation, shorter time-to-market and on-demand spare parts, particularly for asset-heavy industries.

 For this reason, companies within the aerospace, medical, automotive and industrial goods industries are accelerating their investment in the technology.

 That said, there are still certain barriers to overcome before the technology enjoys truly widespread adoption.
 These include standardisation of materials and processes, lower production costs and greater repeatability and reliability.

 3D printer manufacturers and other industry stakeholders are meeting these challenges head-on.
 They are addressing these limitations by enhancing machines with closed-loop control systems, partnering to develop standards and improving workflows with automation.

 The manufacturing ecosystem is changing very rapidly, partly thanks to the growing capabilities of 3D printing technologies.
-To thrive in this ecosystem, companies should start thinking beyond 3D printing for prototyping and map out strategies for what they can achieve by using the technology for production.
+To thrive in this ecosystem, companies should start thinking beyond 3D printing for prototyping and map out strategies for what they can achieve by transitioning to digital manufacturing.